Helm Installation

 section of the Docker documentation.

-.
+ENTRYPOINT.
 Command line arguments from the deployment request are

 passed to the container, with the addition of application properties

-being mapped into the SPRING_APPLICATION_JSON
+being mapped into the SPRING_APPLICATION_JSON environment variable

 rather than command line arguments.

-When you use the boot
+When you use the boot Entry Point Style, the deployer.<app>.kubernetes.environmentVariables property must not

-contain SPRING_APPLICATION_JSON
+contain SPRING_APPLICATION_JSON.

 Deployment Service Account